BY MAX MACBRIDE

 Thirty-odd years have passed and the changes have rung in Brixton, as they have in the sculptor’s life.
 He wonders where the three are now.
 Are they still alive?
 And how would they look stood next to their bronzed, younger selves?

-Do you know Joy Battock, Peter Lloyd or the German girl?
+Do you know Joy Battick, Peter Lloyd or Karin Heistermann?
 Get in touch…